HebaSakrH/Game-/README.md

 ## MVP

  - Pedro Pascal travels through space horizontally.
- - Mushrooms/Deformed mushrooms appear randomly from the right side of the screen.
+ - Obstacles appear randomly from the right side of the screen.
- - Beer cans/cups appear randomly for health points from the right side of the screen.
+ - Player scores points by shooting enemies using "space key" and catching Beer.
- - The game increases difficulty "levels up" with bigger and faster obstacles "Pedro's fans/arch enemies".
+ - The game increases difficulty "levels up" with faster obstacles.
- - Game ends with the last health point "Beer".
+ - Game ends hitting an obstacle.

 ## Backlog